 All the methods, except resize, require a parameter value per convolutional layer, leading to a large number of possible configurations.
 We use the original network to explore this space of configurations.
-For impact, we tune the perforation rates using the greedy algorithm.
+For impact, we use the greedy algorithm.
 For stride, we evaluate all possible combinations of parameters.
-For grid and fractional strides, for each layer we consider the set of rates $\frac{1}{3}, \frac{1}{2}, \dots, \frac{8}{9}, \frac{9}{10}$ (for fractional strides this is the fraction of convolutions calculated), and evaluate all possible combinations of such rates.
-Then, for each method, we build Pareto-optimal front of parameters which produced smallest error increase for a given CPU speedup.
-Finally, we train the network weights ``from scratch'' (starting from random initialization) for the Pareto-optimal configurations with accelerations close to $2\times, 3\times, 4\times$.
-For fractional strides, we had to use fine-tuning, since it performed significantly better than training from scratch.
+For grid and fractional strides, for each layer we consider the set of rates $\frac{1}{3}, \frac{1}{2}, \dots, \frac{8}{9}, \frac{9}{10}$ (for fractional strides this is the fraction of convolutions calculated), and evaluate all combinations of such rates.
+Then, for each method, we build a Pareto-optimal front of parameters which produced smallest error increase for a given CPU speedup.
+Finally, we train the network weights ``from scratch'' (starting from a random initialization) for the Pareto-optimal configurations with accelerations close to $2\times, 3\times, 4\times$.
+For fractional strides, we use fine-tuning, since it performs significantly better than training from scratch.

 The results are displayed on fig. \ref{fig:nin-baseline}.
-Impact perforation is the best strategy both for the original network and after training the network from scratch, with grid perforation being slightly worse.
-Interestingly, in the case of training the network from scratch, increasing the strides is a very competitive strategy.
+Impact perforation is the best strategy both for the original network and after training the network from scratch.
+Grid perforation is slightly worse.
 Convolutional strides are used in many CNNs, such as AlexNet, to decrease the computational cost of training and evaluation.
 Our results show that if changing the intermediate representations size and training the network from scratch is an option, then it is indeed a good strategy.
-Fractional strides perform poorly compared to strides, even though fractional strides is a more general strategy.
-A possible reason is that fractional strides ``downsample'' the outputs of a convolutional layer non-uniformly, making such outputs hard to process by the next convolutional layer.
+Although more general, fractional strides perform poorly compared to strides, most likely because they ``downsample'' the outputs of a convolutional layer non-uniformly, making them hard to process by the next convolutional layer.